ccmut56/smart-contract-crowd-fund/README.md

 # smart-contract-crowd-fund
-erc20 sc crowdfund edit set minimum funding goal / max sell cap is it possible to edit this contract to have a seperate minimum funding goal and a maximum cap ???
+erc20 sc crowdfund edit set minimum funding goal / max sell cap

 pragma solidity ^0.4.2;
 contract token { function transfer(address receiver, uint amount){  } }